NOTE: The Bald Ledge trail is closed in winter.

 The Bald Ledge overlook in Porter, Maine commands an inspirational view of Colcord and Bickford Ponds and the surrounding hills.

-For years the National Audubon Society (NAS) has overseen a 25-acre parcel next to the ledges, a gift of the Giovanella family of the Bickford Pond area who retained ownership of the ledges and approximately 200 additional acres.
+For years the National Audubon Society (NAS) oversaw a 25-acre parcel next to the ledges, a gift of the Giovanella family of the Bickford Pond area who retained ownership of the ledges and approximately 200 additional acres.
 Since the Audubon Society is headquartered in New York City, they decided a few years back that a local organization in Maine might better be able to manage the property.
 They contacted the Francis Small Heritage Trust to see if we would be interested in owning and protecting the property.
 (We said yes, of course!)

 In the summer of 2010, NAS officially transferred its holdings near Bald Ledge to the Trust — as a gift, in addition including a generous stewardship endowment.
 The Forest Society of Maine, represented by its then Director of Forestland Conservation, Peter McKinley, kindly agreed to hold an easement on the property.